 GC339J3 CM 2033…Milton Bryan – St Peter

-Most of the churches in the Church Micro series that I have found are St Mary’s.
-It was a challenge for me to look through all the Church Micros to find out the names of the churches, and probably will be for others.
+Many of the churches in the Church Micro series that I have found are St Mary’s.
+Someone has wondered if this challenge could be achieved with only the Church Micros that I own.
+The answers is definitely not.
+Only 3 different disciples names are in the 59 that I have placed!
+When the challenge was set, it was time-consuming for me to look through all the Church Micros to find out the names of the churches, and probably will be for others.
 It is usually only Church of England and Roman Catholic churches that have the names required.
 The difficulty rating of 4 is mainly for the effort needed to research these!

 Previous caches qualify, as do disabled or archived ones, but do not include those you own yourself, unless you adopted them after your finds.
 Logs which do not meet the qualifying criteria will be queried and may be deleted.